 Sometimes referred to as ‘gean’, Wild Cherry is a popular ornamental tree in large gardens due to its straight trunk and rounded headed.
 If space permits, Wild Cherry also makes a great addition to a mixed native hedge.

-Fast growing, Wild Cherry will grow on average 30cm to 60cm per year.
+Fast growing, Wild Cherry trees will grow on average 30cm to 60cm per year.
 It can reach heights of up to 20 metres and an ultimate spread of 8+ metres, taking between 20 to 50 years to reach its ultimate height and spread.

-Our Wild Cherry comes from our family run nursery in Kent, and are available in a range of sizes as bare root or pot grown plants.
+Our Wild Cherry plants comes from our family run nursery in Kent, and are available in a range of sizes as bare root or pot grown plants.
 Want to know more about Wild Cherry or need advice on planting your new garden hedge?
 Then contact us today.